 With font you can set font name and size in standalone graphics.
 In non-standalone (input) mode only the font size is important to reserve enough space for text labels.
+The command will result in

+'''

-The command set term context font "myfont,ss,10"
+set term context font "myfont,ss,10"

+'''